-In some cases, a STRUCTURE PLAN sheet for a retaining wall will not have a PLAN view; in this case, the ELEVATION view shall show all details including the spacing of ground anchors and piles.
+In some cases, a STRUCTURE PLAN sheet for a retaining wall will not have a PLAN view; in this case, the ELEVATION view shall show all details, including the spacing of ground anchors and piles.

-CAMBER diagram/notes and PRESTRESSING NOTES shall be placed on the GIRDER LAYOUT sheet.
-If the detail or notes cannot fit on the GIRDER LAYOUT sheet, they should be placed on the GIRDER REINFORCEMENT or GIRDER DETAILS sheets.
+- CAMBER diagram/notes and PRESTRESSING NOTES shall be placed on the GIRDER LAYOUT sheet.
+If the detail or notes cannot fit on the GIRDER LAYOUT sheet, they should be placed on the GIRDER REINFORCEMENT or GIRDER DETAILS sheets. - ARCHITECTURAL DETAILS (or AESTHETIC DETAILS) should be used when input from the Bridge Architecture & Aesthetics Branch is required.
+These sheets are either shared directly as insertable sheets from the Bridge Architecture & Aesthetics Branch or created by sharing details separately with the Bridge Design branches to detail themselves.